 Brought together by the Green Construction Board in its role as the sustainability workstream of the Construction Leadership Council, the LCCG has been working together since January 2020 with a bias towards action.

-The result of this work is the new Low Carbon Concrete Routemap, which has now been launched and is available for download at the bottom of this page.
+Part of the result of this work is the Low Carbon Concrete Routemap, which launched in 2022 and is available for download at the bottom of this page.

 The routemap examines how the infrastructure industry can use the latest tools, technologies and materials to continue using concrete while working towards a zero-carbon future.